slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hiring and being hired

 <!--
+Every sale has five basic obstacles: no need, no money, no hurry, no desire, no trust. -- zig ziglar
+> *"Look for the job that you would take if you didn't need a job."
+-- Warren Buffett*
 > *"Dont ever work for someone you dont want to become."
 -- Kevin Kelly*
 - if you can't see yourself working with someone for life, don't work with them for a day.